Punit002/StaticVsSingelton/README.md

 The main difference is -
 If we singelton class and method inside the singelton class does some I/O Operation or Database operation and if we want to test the particular method then we can do it in singelton class but not in static class.

-In this code you will find following implemention.
+In this code you will find above implemention.